DreamsWave/VK-Telegram-Bot-Reposter/README.md

 - Add web ui with authorization to configure bot's settings in `config.json`
 - Add posting from telegram channel to vk group (fully synchronized in both ways)
 - Testing
+- If no tags in config then get all posts

 ### Few words about app logic